A characterization of varieties whose universal cover is a bounded symmetric domain without ball factors: Proof of Theorem

 Once more, by Lemma \ref{smooth} $ \tilde{T'}_j $ is the maximal linear subspace $V$ such that $ V + \sC\sS' (j ) \subset \sC\sS' (j ) $, and the above equality show that this subspace contains $ \tilde{T}_i.$ Since all the subspaces $T'_j$ yield a direct sum,and are holonomy invariant, it follows that $T'_j =T_i$, and $\sC \sS'_j = \sC \sS_i $.

 Therefore we finally obtain that $m =k$ and that, when $\sC \sS'_j = \sC \sS_i \neq 0$, then $ \sS'_j = \sS_i $ is a smooth projective variety.

-Since the only smooth characteristic variety is the first Mok characteristic variety (ibidem, page 253), it follows that the cones $ \sC \sS_i $ are just the origin when $ \dim (T_i) = 1$, or they are the cones over the first Mok characteristic variety.
+Since the only smooth characteristic variety is the first Mok characteristic variety (as shown in Lemma \ref{MokSmooth}), it follows that the cones $ \sC \sS_i $ are just the origin when $ \dim (T_i) = 1$, or they are the cones over the first Mok characteristic variety.

 To finish the proof, we must only show the following claim

 {\bf Claim} The dimension and codimension of the first Mok characteristic variety determines the irreducible bounded symmetric domain $\sD$ of rank $\geq 2$.